 DEVELOP A SECURITY POLICY AND A CODE OF CONDUCT

-This is a set of rules, laws and practices that must be followed in the workplace.
-It is based on existing risks and aimed at making management and employees more accountable for prevention of security incidents.
+This is a set of rules, laws, and practices that must be followed in the workplace.
+It is based on existing risks and aimed at making management and employees more accountable for the prevention of security incidents.

 - Create and apply procedures for the arrival and departure of users (staff, trainees, etc.).